 There is something utterly magical that happens when fresh summer corn and basil come together.
 A heavenly union!

-- olive oil
+- Extra Virgin olive oil

-- white or yellow onion (or sub 1 large shallot)
+- White or yellow onion (or sub 1 large shallot)

-- new potatoes (new crop yellow potatoes, red, yukon, or any with thin skin)
+- New potatoes (new crop yellow potatoes, red, yukon, or any with thin skin)

-- ear of fresh corn- (or 1 1/2 cups frozen)
+- Fresh corn on the cob – (or 1 1/2 cups frozen)

-- fresh basil leaves – cut into ribbons or torn
+- Fresh basil leaves – cut into ribbons or torn

 - Optional: half and half or nut milk

 1.)
-Prep all the veggies.
+Prep the veggies.

+3.)
+While the chowder is cooking, pan-sear the fish.
 Here I’ve used Alaskan Cod, but salmon, sea bass, black cod, halibut, shrimp, or scallops would also work well.

 5.)
-Once the fish is seared, serve it over the flavorful corn chowder.
+Once the whitefish is seared, serve it over the flavorful corn chowder.
+This healthy whitefish dinner recipe makes two hearty portions- perfect for date night. 😉

 - Pan-Seared Halibut with Marinated Lemons & Calabrian Chilies